daovietanh99/daovietanh99.github.io/posts/create-your-first-django-project.md

 python manage.py runserver host:port
 ```

-Where, host and port are
+Where, host and port are subsequently the IP of host server and the port you want the application to run on.
+In my example, I use `0.0.0.0` for host IP and `8000` for port.
+Using `0.0.0.0` help us exposing the application to outbound network.
+After running the Django project, we will get something like following.